PachiElCreador/Fuzzer1/README.md

     - **Instruction** being executed
     - **Coverage** counter
     - **Input and output port signals** of the DUT, these where obtained by the design verilog file.
-- These values are captured using a logger object, which appends each row to a pandas DataFrame and saves the full dataset at the end of each iteration.
+- These values are captured using a logger, which appends each row to a pandas DataFrame and saves the full dataset at the end of each iteration.

 ### c) **Formatting and Output**

-- Each row in the CSV file represents a single cycle of RTL simulation, with the value of every relevant signal for that cycle.
+- Each row in the datasets represents a single cycle of RTL simulation, with the value of every relevant signal for that cycle.
 - All values are recorded as hexadecimal strings or integers.

 ---